mhoffrog/onedev-manual/pages/5min-tutorial.md

 A Five Minutes Tutorial
 ---

 This tutorial helps you trying out OneDev on your local machine.
-Follow [**this tutorial**](test-in-k8s.md) to try OneDev with build farm in Kubernetes
+Follow [**this tutorial**](test-in-k8s.md) to try build farm in Kubernetes

 1. Run below command on Linux or Mac OS X to start OneDev in docker mode: